 “Hi, I’m Biron.
 I’m a Scientist specializing in chemistry and new product discovery.
 I currently work at Johnson & Johnson and my team is working on developing a new antibacterial cream that’s set to go into clinical trials this month.
 So, I’m interested in meeting people with similar backgrounds, and I’m also considering changing jobs this year so I’m hoping to learn about the work environments in different companies.”

-The method above can work for pretty much anybody, but it’s really designed to create the best elevator pitch possible for job seekers (hey, CareerSidekick is a job search blog!).
+The method above can work for pretty much anybody, but it’s really designed to create the best elevator pitch possible for job seekers.
 But if you own a business or you work in sales, you should be much more direct…

 I help (specific target customers) who want to get (specific desired result) without having to (unwanted or inconvenient steps).
 Do you know any (specific target customers) who wants to get (specific desired result)?